Carpal Tunnel Syndrome

 New York City

-Carpal tunnel syndrome is a condition caused by compression of a nerve that supplies muscles and skin in the hand.
+Carpal tunnel syndrome is a condition caused by the compression of a nerve that supplies muscles and skin in the hand.
 A narrower than average passageway between the bones and ligaments of the wrist can place pressure on this nerve.
 Resulting symptoms include numbness, tingling, pain, and weakness on the palm side of the hand.
 The thumb, index and middle fingers are most commonly affected.
 Some individuals describe a feeling of tightness or swelling as well as sensations of hot or cold.
 Symptoms may come and go throughout the day, but are most pronounced while gripping an object.
 Many with carpal tunnel syndrome report being woken up by these symptoms.
 Vigorous shaking of the hand and wrist may provide temporary relief.
 Without treatment, the condition frequently becomes progressively worse, leading to permanent damage to the nerve and loss of muscle in the hand.
+Treatments vary from rest and anti-inflammatory medications to carpal tunnel surgery.

 Anatomy varies from person to person as a result of inherited traits and hand use over time.
 These individual differences in the size and spaciousness of the carpal tunnel plays a major role in developing Carpal tunnel syndrome.
 This condition occurs more commonly in women, especially during or after pregnancy.
 Older people and and those with underlying diseases such as diabetes or arthritis are also at higher risk.
 Injury or repeated stress to the wrist may contribute to the development of this condition or increase the severity of existing symptoms, but whether they actually cause this syndrome remains unclear.